trustoverip/tswg-did-method-webs-specification/spec/appendix.md

 ~ An encoding format that enables round-trip text-binary conversion of concatenated cryptographic primitives and general data types, as defined by the [[ref:  CESR specification]] and [[ref:  CESR Proof Signature specification]].
 See [WebOfTrust glossary](https://weboftrust.github.io/WOT-terms/docs/glossary/composable-event-streaming-representation) for more detail.

 [[def: controller, constrollers]]
 ~ A controlling entity that can cryptographically prove the control authority (signing and rotation) over an [[ref: AID]] as well as make changes on the associated [[ref: KEL]].
-A controller may consist of multiple controlling entities in a multi-signature scheme.
+A controller may consist of multiple controlling entities in a [[ref: multi-signature]] scheme.
 See [WebOfTrust glossary](https://weboftrust.github.io/WOT-terms/docs/glossary/controller) for more detail.

 [[def: decentralized identifier (DID), DID, DIDs]]
 ~ A globally unique persistent identifier, as defined by [DID Core](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers).